VIRTUAL NASN2022 Event Platform IN-PERSON NASN2022 Assessment and Evaluation Platform

 Through this project, NASN will develop a series of resources to address common barriers to offering school located vaccine clinics and community access to COVID-19 vaccines and develop microbursts of learning to assist school nurses in facilitating one-on-one conversations regarding vaccine confidence.
 Preparing for this kind of ongoing, high-touch outreach can be a vital part of the vaccination effort, as a recent Kaiser Family Foundation poll showed parents of 5–11-year-olds who said their school encouraged them to get their child vaccinated were four times as likely get their younger child the COVID-19 vaccine than those who said their school did not encourage vaccination.

-The project will include grant funding through two vehicles: $1 million in implementation grants administered through NASN, and $1 million in challenge grant funding administered through IEL.
+The project includes grant funding through two vehicles: $1 million in implementation grants administered through NASN, and $1 million in challenge grant funding administered through IEL.
 While funding opportunities will be focused on Kaiser Permanente’s footprint, the lessons learned and resulting materials will be applicable across the nation.

-NASN will be giving out $1m in implementation grants, over the course of this year, focused on pediatric COVID-19 vaccine access, confidence, equity and uptake.
-For the first funding cycle, grants up to $10,000 will be given.
-Must be in California, Colorado, Georgia, Hawaii, Maryland, Oregon, Virginia, Washington and the District of Columbia to qualify.
+NASN is giving out $1m in implementation grants, over the course of this year, focused on pediatric COVID-19 vaccine access, confidence, equity and uptake.
+For the first funding cycle, grants up to $10,000 were distributed to 29 grantees in California, Colorado, Georgia, Oregon, Virginia, Washington and the District of Columbia including 18 School Nurse grantees.

 Appendices (Terms/Definitions & Survey Tool)